 Please, let it snow!
-I know not everyone agrees, but I am hoping we get a few beautiful snowfalls this winter.
+Not everyone loves the snow, but here's to hoping we get a few beautiful snowfalls this winter.

 And when we do, head out and catch some snowflakes — for fun and for science!

-Everyone has done it, and I hope they still do, no matter their age.
+Everyone has done it, no matter their age.
 All you have to do is tip your head back, stick out your tongue and try to catch a snowflake in your mouth.

 You can try on your own and enjoy the cold sensation of a delicate flake melting on your tongue.
 Or get your whole family outside to see who can catch one first.
 Who will be the first to catch five?